-All courses are open to both male and female students.
+All courses are open to ALL students.

 Students who take a sequence of courses in a Career and Technical area will be better prepared for a specific field at the community college.
 Students earn college credits for the concurrent classes.
 Students interested in Construction Trades or Drafting and Design should consider the following courses: